 An unhealthy body weight can lead to many health issues, and there is another problem facing obese Canadians: life insurance.

 The unfortunate side effect of excess pounds often includes high blood pressure, diabetes, depression and heart disease.
 Since preferred rates are given to the healthy individuals, overweight life insurance seekers could find themselves with heavy premiums or even denial of coverage.
 This could be an issue since some countries require insurance for medication for a variety of illnesses.
 While there are services in place in Canada which not only help you to pay for your prescription but allows you to get it from an online Canadian pharmacy, not every country is that lucky.

-The issue in play is that underwriters have to mitigate their risk.
+Still, the issue in play is that underwriters have to mitigate their risk.
 If they are insuring an individual that appears unhealthy, they assume that individual is going to cost them money sooner than later.
 Is this fair?
 Of course not.
 There are many times when weight gain has nothing to do with unhealthy eating or lack of exercise.
 Certain medications, complications from pregnancy and injuries that limit mobility can cause weight gain.

 Thankfully, no medical life insurance is gaining traction across Canada, giving people that would traditionally be denied insurance a hassle-free way to obtain a policy.
 No medical life insurance is just that: it does not require you to be examined by a doctor to get a life insurance policy.
 If you have a pre-existing condition or are worried that your weight will weigh heavily on your ability to qualify for a good rate, look into no medical insurance.

 There are two types of no medical life insurance.
 Simplified issue policies ask some health-related questions and the benefit is typically around $150,000.
 Guaranteed issue does not have any questions and the maximum benefit is around $25,000.